-The backlog in deferred maintenance at public universities and community colleges was estimated to be over \$3.8 billion in fiscal year 2014, an increase of \$1.9 billion since fiscal year 2004.
+The backlog in deferred maintenance at public universities and community colleges was estimated to be over \$3.8 billion in Fiscal Year 2014, an increase of \$1.9 billion since Fiscal Year 2004.
+Will be updated to reflect Fiscal Year 2015 once all information becomes available.

 In addition to the number one priority statewide Capital Renewal, the Fiscal Year 2017 recommendations include \$904 million for Regular Capital projects at the public universities and IMSA.
-As seen in Table 15, the top three university projects recommended for Fiscal Year 2017 reflect funding needed to complete projects that received planning (or planning and construction) appropriations in Fiscal Year 2010.
+As seen in Table 17, the top three university projects recommended for Fiscal Year 2017 reflect funding needed to complete projects that received planning (or planning and construction) appropriations in Fiscal Year 2010.
 The recommendations also include several major renovation and remodeling projects designed to upgrade existing facilities and infrastructure systems and to renovate library facilities to address issues and problems that exist due to deferred maintenance on these buildings.
 These library renovations are needed to address life, safety and code compliance issues and to improve the student learning environment which aligns with Goal 1 of the Illinois Public Agenda.